What does a Hospitalist do?

 Responsibilities:

-- Conduct thorough patient assessments and develop individualized treatment plans.
+- Conduct thorough patient assessments, including medical history, physical examinations, and diagnostic tests, to determine appropriate treatment plans.

 Qualifications

-- Board certification or eligibility in Internal Medicine or Family Medicine.
+- Board certification or eligibility in Internal Medicine, Family Medicine, or Pediatrics.

 Is becoming a Hospitalist a good career path?